harshad16/Chess-play/readme.md

   - `Bishop`: Inherits from Piece, implements Bishop's specific behavior.
   - `Queen`: Inherits from Piece, implements Queen's specific behavior.
   - `King`: Inherits from Piece, implements King's specific behavior.
+- `ConvolutionalNeuralNetwork`: Implements a convolutional neural network.
+  - `TensorConverter`: Implements a class that converts a chess board to a tensor.

 ### Documentation
 - For more information about the classes and methods, you can find their documentation in the Documentation folder.